natoftheboonies/random-groups/README.md

 Given a list of members, and a target group size, allocates the members randomly into groups.

-Soon will allow *secret* constraints (ensure grouped, prevent grouped) via a hidden pane
+Also supports *secret* constraints (ensure grouped, prevent grouped) via a hidden pane.
+Press `ctrl+shift+C` to reveal and hide the constraints.

-On request by a HS teacher who wants semi-random groups of students.
+On request by a HS teacher who wants mostly-random groups of students.

+TODO: Check for impossible constraints.